FraunhoferIOSB/FROST-Server/FEATURES.md

 * $filter - Full support, except for geo.length and time.
   When filtering on Observations/result:
   * If the filter is numeric ($filter=result gt 3), string results are ignored
   * If the filter is string-based ($filter=result gt '3') numbers are cast to strings.
-This might need disussion.
+This might need discussion.
+  * When comparing a time interval to a time instant, equal means the time falls in the interval.
+If a future version of the API defines functions for comparing time intervals this might change.

 ## To Do:
 * geo.length() is not implemented yet